-A Bachelor of Science Degree in Business Administration with a concentration in Accounting requires the completion of a minimum of 122 hours.
+A Bachelor of Science Degree in Business Administration with a concentration in Accounting requires the completion of a minimum of 124 hours.
 This includes 51 hours of Liberal Studies requirements, 49 hours of the business administration core, and 21 hours of Accounting in addition to the core courses.
-In addition, 1 hour of electives is required.
+In addition, 3 hours of electives are required.

 Students planning to concentrate in Accounting should register for Accounting 235 in the fall semester of their sophomore year, in order to maintain a proper sequencing in their accounting courses.
-Failure to do so may require more than four years to complete the course requirements.
+Failure to do so may require more than four years completing the course requirements.